cue-lang/cue/doc/tutorial/kubernetes/README.md

 The next step is to pull common fields, such as `image` to the top level.

-Arguments can be specied as a map.
+Arguments can be specified as a map.
 ```
     arg <Key>: string
     args: [ "-\(k)=\(v)" for k, v in arg ] | [...string]